tgroshon/criticalgamemastery.com/src/content/posts/july-homebrew-magnetism-part-1.md

 4. Restrained
 5. Stunned
 6. Unconscious
+7. Death

 > **Design Note**: Some creatures are immune to being restrained, stunned, or rendered unconscious.
 The DM should be determined by whether or not the magnetized condition ignores this immunity.
-My preference is to make constructs, elementals, oozes, plants, and undead immune to effects of levels 5 and 6.
+My preference is to make constructs, elementals, oozes, plants, and undead immune to effects of levels 5 and higher.
 Keep in mind that these creatures still emit a magnetic field as described later on.
+>
+> Many spells and effects that cause the magnetized condition have limits on how high a creature’s polarity level can be raised.
+These limits are recommended for lower level effects to help put restraints on how detrimental the effects of being Magnetized can be to help keep things interesting without worrying too much about death.
+>
+> On the other hand.
+For games where death is fairly common.
+I’d recommend the removal of the polarity level limitations and let cruel fate have her way.

 An effect can give one or more polarity levels, as specified in the effect’s description.
 A creature or object that has a polarity level of at least one increase in polarity if the effect causes the same polarity to increase, or decreases in polarity if the effect would provide polarity levels of the opposite polarity.